 Classes are offered at or in conjunction with Lakeside Volunteer Rescue Squad and are usually taught by certified members.
 Dependent on how soon you need a class you may find one that meets you needs by visiting the Virginia Office of EMS’s Course Search Page.

 There are a variety of other EMS education courses that help to create more well-rounded EMS providers.
 These classes go beyond initial EMS training in order to help providers learn more about particular areas of treatment.
 Some of these courses are offered by our partners throughout the area.
 Some courses may enable students to obtain continuing education units (CEUs).

 Basic Life Support

-Many Students interested in earning college credit can enroll in EMT classes at J. Sargeant Reynolds; however, these students will have to pay tuition.
-For a complete listing of current EMT classes in the area, prospective students can contact the Office of Emergency Medical Services at 371-5000 or the Old Dominion EMS Alliance at 285-9111.
+Many Students interested in earning college credit can enroll in EMT classes at a community college; however, these students will have to pay tuition.

 Advanced Life Support

-In the Richmond area, the first level of advanced EMS training is EMT-Intermediate.
-Emergency Medical Technician Intermediate (EMT-I) classes train EMTs to start I.V.s, administer medications, use advanced airways, interpret EKGs and administer electrical therapy.
-EMT’s should be an EMT for at least one year before applying.
+The next level of advanced training is the Paramedic level.
+Paramedics are able to start I.V.s, administer medications, use advanced airways, interpret EKGs and administer electrical therapy.